hyperknot/openfreemap/website/src/pages/privacy.md

 We do not send newsletters.
 Please follow us on X or GitHub for updates.

 The only data we might collect are server logs.
-Technically, these are disabled by default and are only enabled temporarily to investigate problems with our service.
+The IP addresses are not included in these logs, but we reserve the right to temporarily enable them to investigate problems or misuse of our services.

 ---